Overview of prevocational accreditation process

 Hospitals and other health care facilities who would like to become accredited to train Prevocational Trainees need to meet the Prevocational Education and Training Accreditation Standards.

-Six months prior to the survey HETI will contact the General Manager (or equivalent) of the Provider to inform them of the upcoming survey, confirm a date, and request the Pre-Survey documentation.
-The following documentation is required:
+Twelve months prior to the survey, HETI will contact the General Manager (or equivalent) of the Provider to inform them of the upcoming survey.
+Six months prior to the survey, HETI will contact the Provider to request the following:

 At the survey, the survey team will conduct confidential interviews, tour the Provider facilities, including any facilities where offsite terms are located.
 The survey team may request further documentation or meetings if more information is required.
 At the end of the survey, the survey team will discuss the preliminary findings with the executive staff.